DataForGood-Norway/season-01/README.md

-Website for PyCon Philippines 2016
+Website for the Datathon season #1 of Data For Good Norway, adapted from the website of PyCon Philippines 2016.

 ## Contributing